This is part of the ANKN Logo

 7. Look for St. Lawrence Island in the Bering Strait.
 The map shows that the Siberian Yupik language is also found on the Chukchi side of the Bering Strait, not on the Alaska side.
 Moreover, Siberian Yupik ancestral ties are found on the Chukchi side and not the Alaska side of the Strait.
 Finally, notice that the Siberian Yupik language is among the strongest in Native Alaska.
 Why?

+8. Look for Metlakatla at the southern most point of Alaska.
+The green area is Annette Island, home of a Tsimshian tribe who occupy the island as the only Indian reservation now existing in Alaska.
+Here is another historical question: Are all Native groups shown on the ANLC map indigenous to Alaska?
 Of course the answer is no. In 1887 the United States government gave a missionary and his congregation of Tsimshian Indians from Old Metlakatla in British Columbia, Canada, permission to settle at New Metlakatla on Annette Island and establish a reservation.
 The Tsimshian are the only non- indigenous Native tribe in Alaska.
-(Incidentally, the Court of Claims in 1959 agreed that the Tlingits held aboriginal title to Annette Island and must be compensated for its illegal taking by the United States.)
+(Incidentally, the Court of Claims in the 1959 Tlingit and Haida case ruled that the Tlingits held aboriginal title to Annette Island and must be compensated for its illegal taking by the United States.)

 9. Look for the Pribilof Islands in the Bering Sea.
 Be sure to note that these islands are occupied and locally governed by Aleut communities.
 They should be marked as Unangan or Aleut on whatever map test you may take.

 10. Look, finally, at the southern coast of the Seward Peninsula and note the isolated Central Yup’ik area on Norton Sound.
 Here are more historical questions: What are the Central Yup’ik doing there?
-Isn’t this area part of the traditional homeland of the Iñupiaq?
+Is not this area part of the traditional homeland of the Iñupiaq?
 Actually, even larger portions of the southern Seward Peninsula may have been occupied at one time by the Central Yup’ik .

-When you begin constructing your cultural profile in the next chapter, you are first asked to describe the main elements of the ecological zone within which your selected Native group lives.
+Selecting a Native group for cultural profiling.
+Now it is time to take the first step in completing the Cultural Profile Project.
+You first must decide whether to focus on a larger Native culture area or on a smaller group occupying a distinct environmental niche within that area.
+When you begin constructing your cultural profile in the next chapter, you are first asked to describe the main elements of the environment within which your selected Native group lives.
 Why do we need this information at the very beginning?
-Because the nature of the ecological zone and the amount and kind of subsistence resources it supported largely determined the social and technological adaptations a Native group had to make in order to most effectively live in that zone.
-The concept tying together the relationship between an ecological zone and its influence on a Native group’s social organization and cultural products is environmental adaptation.
+Because the nature of the environment and the amount and kind of subsistence resources it contained largely determined the social and technological adaptations a Native group had to make in order to most effectively live in that place.
+The concept tying together the relationship between the environment and a Native group’s social organization and cultural products is environmental adaptation.

 Assignment